p16i/drsa-demo/README.md

 ## Setup

-We use Python version 3.8.6 or higher.
-We provide a list of necessary dependcies in `requirements.txt`.
-One can install them via
+We use Python version 3.8.6.
+Necessary dependencies can be installed via
 ```
 pip install -r requirements.txt
 ```